 12 of the Best National Parks in the USA for This Fall

-The best national parks for fall travel feature colorful forests, cool hiking weather, and lower shoulder season crowd levels.
+The best national parks for fall travel feature colorful forests, cool hiking weather, and fewer crowds.

 These USA national parks for fall are less hot and crowded than in summer.
 Cuyahoga National Park, pictured here, has a waterfall running down into a stream lined with colorful fall foliage.